bean-mhm/flim/README.md

  - flim's 3D LUTs are designed to be used in an [OpenColorIO](https://opencolorio.org/) (OCIO) environment, but depending on your software and environment, you might be able to manually replicate the transforms in your custom pipeline ([See Non-OCIO Guide below](#non-ocio-guide)).

  - flim only supports the sRGB display format as of now.

+If you **don't** want to:
+1. Use the test OCIO configs that come with flim's releases,
+2. Use OCIO at all,
+You can use the information below to manually use flim's 3D LUTs.

 If `main.py` runs successfully, you should see files named like `flim_X.spi3d` in the same directory.
 Alternatively, you can look up the latest LUTs in the [releases](https://github.com/bean-mhm/flim/releases) section.